 If you entered Yellowstone through the historic Roosevelt Arch, this view from the north entrance station may look familiar to you.
 Morning views on this webcam are spectacular, and we anticipate the scene during the winter months to be amazing when the morning sun touches Electric Peak.
 Look for wildlife -- elk, bison, and pronghorn can be seen grazing in the foreground.
 Occasionally you may see the top of oversize vehicles like RVs, tour buses, and delivery trucks as they stop at the entrance station.
 With a quick refresh rate of 30 seconds, those shots should be few.

 When the Army was based in Fort Yellowstone, this is where the officers and their families were housed.
 It was a good duty station.
 Because of its good facilities, relaxed discipline, and interesting surroundings, Fort Yellowstone was considered a prized assignment by many officers and enlisted men.
 But protection of the park did not suffer.
 Soldiers were ordered to "conduct themselves in a courteous and polite, but firm and decided manner" when carrying out their duties.
-Today, these buildings make up the Albright Visitor Center, offices for park operations, and living quarters for both permanent and temporary employees.
+Today, these buildings make up the Albright Visitor Center, offices for park operations and living quarters for employees.

-Please note that the webcam faces south, so the view may appear washed out in the morning.
-The webcam is pointed to look through two panes of historic glass of the old headquarters for the Corp of Engineers (dates to 1903), and we have done our best to sharpen the view.
+The webcam faces south, so the view may appear washed out in the morning.
+The webcam points through two panes of historic glass of the old headquarters for the Corp of Engineers (circa 1903), and we've done our best to sharpen the view.
 As leaves drop during the fall and the trees remain bare all winter, the view of the buildings and their red roofs will be more noticeable.
-You may also notice construction activity in the view as the Albright Visitor Center is currently undergoing rehabilitation.

 Mammoth Hot Springs - Travertine Terraces and Parade Ground